|12 Mar 2011|| Tabitha General_Wyvern Ruf|

 Look up "ekranopplan."
 Right from Tattoine.
-Kimberly A Taylor
+Kim Taylor

 replies: "mmm, i had a look at one, i think i’ve seen pictures or read of them before ages ago, but not really knew what they were, yeah more of a flying boat, "